jisosomppi/log-analysis/salt/README.md

 # Setting up a centralized logging server with Salt
 ## Basic idea of the setup
 The idea behind managing the setup is to make reduce the number of problems in the complete installation.
-By using a centralized system for the installatin we can ensure that:
+By using a centralized system for the installation we can ensure that:
 * IP addresses and port numbers are correct
 * Client systems are setup with correct logging rules
 * All non-public data remains hidden from unauthorized machines
-* All setting files in the network can have a single source of truth, enalbing us to change ports, addresses, certificate files etc. easily
+* All setting files in the network can have a single source of truth, enabling us to change ports, addresses, certificate files etc. easily
   * Bonus perk: Because changes are fetched from the Salt server, we can use randomly chosen port numbers for services, hindering attack attempts.

 ## Salt state structure